wp-plugins/dynamic-widgets/readme.txt

 == Upgrade Notice ==

  Be sure to deactivate Dynamic Widgets Plugin before installing the new version following steps 1 and 2 in the installation procedure.
 After the install you can re-activate the plugin.

-== Release notes ==

-= Version 1.2 =

-PHP4 support is now automatic.
-However, PHP4 support is not fully tested.
-If you encounter problems, please let me know.
-I'll try to work out a solution.

-Due to the addition of the Author pages option, the behavior of the Archive pages option has slightly changed.
-The Archive pages option does not include the Author pages anymore.
-If you have widgets with the Archive option set to 'No' the upgrade process to version 1.2 will automaticly set 'No' to the Author pages also to keep the old behavior.
-An upgrade is only triggered when a proper deactivate and activate cycle is done.

 == Screenshots ==